Diptonil/raging-coffee/README.md

 None of the dependencies mentioned below are a must for the project (since it is purely educational and the programs are standalone, not a part of any application).
 Even these have been used for learning purposes (as well as making the project more accessible and standard) and their guides are in the `furtherreading` directory.
 - **Apache Maven**: Project Management and build tool used to define a standard structure for the project.
-- **Jenkins**: Pipeline used to automatically build and test the code locally upon every push.
+- **Jenkins**: Pipeline used to automatically build and test the code on a local server upon every push.
 - **Docker**: Containerization application used to run the programs directly by running a container of an image without any worries about any dependencies.

 <p align="right">(<a href="#top">Top</a>)</p>